 The built-in computing systems in connected devices do not have adequate security functionality.
 These products have vulnerabilities that can enable anyone to control them remotely.
-Cyber criminals and blackhat hackers can control smart devices with a no more than an IP address.
+Cyber criminals and black hat hackers can control smart devices with no more than an IP address.
 Also, a website exists through which these criminals can access cameras and see whatever the camera owners are viewing.

-Given the verticals it is expected to be deployed in, it is important to secure the IoT infrastructure.
-Recent attacks on the Dyn DNS servers, which brought down Amazon, Twitter and Netflix, originated from Mirai botnet infected cameras.
+Given the potential verticals, it is important to secure the IoT infrastructure.
+The recent attacks on the Dyn DNS servers, which brought down Amazon, Twitter and Netflix, originated from Mirai botnet infected cameras.
 The network needs to evolve to be able to protect these devices.
-It needs to secure the devices from malware and also needs to protect the application servers and network against attacks from infected IoT devices.
+It needs to secure the devices from malware and also protect the application servers and network against attacks from infected IoT devices.